-- Demonstrate the ability to critically read and analyze documentation to offer problem-solving solutions. - Demonstrate and apply ethical behaviors to analytical and decision-making skills.

-- Describe key principles of information and risk management at the organizational level. - Analyze a wide variety of technical issues in Information Security, from networking, operating systems and mobile devices to various technical systems. - Recommend and/or apply appropriate solutions at the policy, procedure communications and applications levels for hardware, software and processes.
+- Demonstrate the ability to critically read and analyze documentation to offer problem-solving solutions. - Demonstrate and apply ethical behaviors to analytical and decision-making skills. - Describe key principles of information and risk management at the organizational level. - Analyze a wide variety of technical issues in Information Security, from networking, operating systems and mobile devices to various technical systems. - Recommend and/or apply appropriate solutions at the policy, procedure communications and applications levels for hardware, software and processes.

-Core Courses IT510 Course Name Introduction to Cybersecurity
+Core Courses Course Name

+IT510 Introduction to Cybersecurity

-IT511 or Cybersecurity Analyst
+IT511 Cybersecurity Analyst

+or

 IT512 Penetration Test